A quick story.

 Now, look at the negative reviews.

 Or the less than 5-star reviews.
 Anyone that’s been around for a while should have at least 1 or 2 less than stellar reviews.
 It happens to everyone.
+(Even I have a couple reviews that paint me as an evil and incompetent officiant).

 But when reading it, understand that some complaints are forgivable…others not as much!

-Comments that are a huge red flag:
+Comments might be a red flag:

 Again, your officiant should enhance your wedding experience, not add to your stress.
+So pay attention to criticism that make your blood pressure rise.

-So now, after reading the reviews, hopefully you’ll still have 1-2 officiants that stood up to your rigorous standards.
+Ok, now after reading the reviews, hopefully you’ll still have 1-2 officiants that stood up to your rigorous standards.

 3. Contact Them

-Now for the moment of truth.
+For the moment of truth.

 Shoot your candidates an email, or better yet, jump on a call with him or her.
 5 minutes is all you need.
 Again, you’re just trying to gauge their personality – are they warm, friendly, polite, good voice, etc.